Skip to main content

 PRECAUTIONS

-• The device should be used only by physicians trained in the performance of PTCA.
+• The device should be used only by physicians experienced in the performance of PTCA.

 • If difficulty is experienced during balloon inflation, do not continue; remove the device and do not attempt to use it.